-Located in Kannapolis, NC, Kannapolis Internal Medicine, a facility of Carolinas HealthCare System NorthEast treats adult patients that have both acute and chronic conditions.
+Located in Kannapolis, NC, Kannapolis Internal Medicine, a facility of Carolinas HealthCare System NorthEast, treats adult patients that have both acute and chronic conditions.
 Providers include physicians, pharmacists and nurse practitioners.
-Patients are referred by primary care providers to clinical pharmacist practitioner (CPP)-led clinics that specialize in the management of anticoagulation, diabetes mellitus, dyslipidemia, weight loss management, COPD, annual Medicare wellness visits, and metabolic syndrome.
+Patients are referred by primary care providers to clinical pharmacist practitioner (CPP)-led clinics that specialize in the management of anticoagulation, diabetes mellitus, dyslipidemia, weight loss management, COPD, and metabolic syndrome, as well as performance of AWVs.
 The pharmacist is responsible for developing and implementing individualized patient care plans based on the needs of the patient.
-Services include cost-effective medication recommendations, medication initiation, therapeutic drug monitoring, laboratory value ordering, use of continuous glucose monitoring to adjust diabetes medication regimens and lifestyle education.
+Services include cost-effective medication recommendations, medication initiation, therapeutic drug monitoring, laboratory value ordering, use of CGM to adjust diabetes medication regimens, and lifestyle education.
 Additionally, pharmacists serve as a resource for drug information in this practice.
 Kannapolis Internal Medicine is a teaching site for fourth year Wingate University School of Pharmacy students.

 NorthEast Medication Management Anticoagulation Clinic is on the Carolinas HealthCare System NorthEast campus.
 Patients are referred by providers to this pharmacist-led anticoagulation clinic.
 Anticoagulation may be indicated for patients with atrial fibrillation, deep vein thrombosis, pulmonary embolism, hypercoagulable states, prophylaxis and other warranted conditions.
-Pharmacists manage patients on oral anticoagulants, LMWH and adjust dosage as indicated through an approved protocol.
-Pharmacists provide anticoagulant education, dose adjustment, assess and adjustment for drug interactions, and will consult with providers regarding procedural bridging and design/manage these plans if needed.
+Pharmacists manage patients on both oral anticoagulants and low molecular weight heparin (LMWH), and modify doses as indicated through an approved protocol.
+Pharmacists provide anticoagulant education, modify doses, assess and adjust for drug interactions, and consult with providers regarding procedural bridging in order to design/manage these plans, if needed.

-Located in Dilworth neighborhood within walking distance to CMC-Main, this practice site provides continuity care to indigent patients and include multiple subspecialties.
+Located in the Dilworth neighborhood within walking distance to CMC-Main, this practice site provides continuity care to indigent patients and include multiple subspecialties.
 The site has a pharmacist run anticoagulation clinic and provides pharmacy services including diabetes management, CHF management, asthma clinic, HIV medication management, hypertension clinic, and pharmacist-run Medication Management Clinic.
 Myers Park Clinic also has a 340B dispensing pharmacy to serve the prescription needs of patients receiving care at Myers Park Clinic, Elizabeth Family Medicine or those being discharged from CMC or the CMC emergency department.
 Medical residents are incorporated into the diverse range of services at the site.
-In the pharmacy, medication synchronization MTM, and Patient Assistance services are provided.
-Specific formulary are closely adhered to ensure cost of medication is not a barrier for high risk patients.
+In the pharmacy, medication synchronization, MTM, and patient assistance services are provided.
+A specific formulary is closely followed to ensure cost of medications is not a barrier for high risk patients.

-CMC Elizabeth Family Medicine is attached to CMC-Mercy hospital in the Chantilly neighborhood of Charlotte.
+CMC Elizabeth Family Medicine is attached to CMC Mercy hospital in the Chantilly neighborhood of Charlotte.
 This family medicine practice boasts a large medical residency training program.
-CMC Elizabeth Family Medicine serves as one of the primary ambulatory teaching sites for medical residents within the Department of Family Medicine.
-Pharmacy residents and medical residents work alongside to care for patients transitioning in and out of the hospital.
-Clinical pharmacy services include asthma, anticoagulation, diabetes care, geriatrics, infectious disease, and rounding on medicine patients within the hospital.
+CMC Elizabeth Family Medicine serves as one of the primary ambulatory teaching sites for medical residents within the Department of Family Medicine in addition to Biddle Point.
+Pharmacy residents and medical residents work alongside one another to care for patients transitioning in and out of the hospital (CMC Mercy).
+Clinical pharmacy services include asthma, anticoagulation, diabetes care, geriatrics, hypertension, infectious disease, and rounding on family medicine patients within the hospital.